codicevitae/python-pi/Week_5/README.md

 - The students will understand the anatomy of an ```indefinite loop``` (aka, the ```while loop```)

-- The students will understand the difference between loop variants and loop invariants and how they combine to do useful work in a computer program
+- The students will understand the what a loop invariant is how it helps ensuring the correcness of a loop

 - The student will learn what an ```infinite loop``` is, will be to identify situations that cause one, and learn a couple "good ideas" for avoiding creating one.